 Who can join?
 And how do I join?

-All early career professionals and students working in the geospatial industry are welcome and encouraged to join us.
-If you have less than 10 years work experience and are interested in becoming part of this network, please send an email stating your interest to email@example.com and we will add you to our mailing list to hear about future events and activities.
+All early career professionals and students working in the geospatial industry are welcome and encouraged to join as a FREE Network Member.
+If you have less than 10 years work experience and are interested in becoming part of this network, please register for a free membership and you can then be included within our mailing list to hear about future events and activities.

 Follow us on Twitter to stay up to date with events, industry news and more.

 We are an early career network run entirely by early career professionals.
-Join our team of volunteers for 2021 and help to plan and organise events, develop regular communication with our members and ensure we provide the best platform for communication and collaboration of early career professionals within the geospatial industry.
+Our team of volunteers plan and organise events, develop regular communication with our members and ensure we provide the best platform for communication and collaboration of early career professionals within the geospatial industry.

-We are also looking for experienced GIS professionals to support the ECN by sharing their skills and experience with the network and by providing presentations, mentoring, advice and more at our events.
-So if you would like to share your knowledge with the next generation of geospatial professionals, we would love to hear from you at email@example.com.
+We are looking for experienced geospatial professionals to support the ECN by sharing skills and experience with the network and by providing presentations, mentoring, advice and more at our events.
+If you would like to share your knowledge with the next generation of geospatial professionals or you’re an early career professional who has ideas for the ECN and how we can support you, we would love to hear from you.
+Email us at email@example.com.

 AGI Early Careers Network Committee

 James is the policy lead at the Group on Earth Observations (GEO) focused on improving the access to, and use of, Earth observations for disaster risk management.
-James is a Fellow of the Royal Geographic Society, and works across several domains in the geospatial information sector.
-Most recently, he has been using Earth observations to help nations make progress on the Sendai Framework.
+As Fellow of the Royal Geographic Society he works across several domains in the geospatial information sector.
 James has written several international policy documents including the UN-GGIM’s ‘Future Trends in Geospatial Information Management: 5-10-year vision’ and is a contributing author to the UNDRR ‘Global Assessment Report on Disaster Risk Reduction 2019’ where he wrote about ‘Changes in technology and data sharing.’
 Prior to joining GEO, part of the UN System, he worked for Ordnance Survey, the National Mapping Agency of Great Britain, where he worked on international policy engagement.
 James is committed to outreach and advocacy in the geospatial domain and is part of several outreach initiatives including ECN.
-He led the ECN for the last few years and is now working with the new committee to help to expand its reach and remit.
+He led the ECN for the last few years and is now working with the committee to help to expand its reach and remit.